ubuntu/ubuntu-make/README.md

 [All test results](https://jenkins.qa.ubuntu.com/job/udtc-trusty-tests/) and [Coverage report](https://jenkins.qa.ubuntu.com/job/udtc-trusty-tests-collect/label=ps-trusty-desktop-amd64-1/lastSuccessfulBuild/artifact/html-coverage/index.html)

 ## Installing
-We recommend to use the Ubuntu Make ppa to ensure you always have the latest and greatest version, even on older supported released.
-We are available on the currenctly supported Ubuntu version.
+We recommend to use the Ubuntu Make ppa to ensure you always have the latest and greatest version, even on older supported releases.
+We are available on the currently supported Ubuntu version.

 ```sh
 $ sudo add-apt-repository ppa:ubuntu-desktop/ubuntu-make